-It is not uncommon for people to forget to take medication or accidentally miss a dose.
-This might be forgetting altogether or forgetting at a particular time of day.
+However, it is not uncommon for people to forget to take medication or accidentally miss a dose.
 Some people with epilepsy have memory problems related to their epilepsy which can make remembering to take medication difficult.
 Some may also take too much medication if they forget that they have already taken a dose.

 - once a day – take the forgotten dose as soon as you remember it; or